 Here are mine:

 - Make a list and keep it.
 I believe in resolutions and deadlines and goals.
 I think they drive me forward more than anything else I do.
 It’s also how to develop habits.
 This also became another way for me to approach the idea that I personally learn so much by writing ideas down, forcing specificity.

 - The solution is in the problem.
 When feeling stuck or confronted with a challenge, I often over-complicate the situation.
 I try to focus on what my very central problem is, and I find often if that problem is differently approached or positioned, it unveils a solution.

 - Always pack a bathing suit.
 You never can be clear when an opportunity for fun will come up.
 A slightly related idea I herald but have not fully maintained myself: Never own a swimming pool but always have a friend with one.
 In the spirit of preparedness, I also almost included “Never pass up the chance to travel with a local or someone who speaks the language.”

-- Never make a cocktail with a bottle of whiskey that cost more than $45.
-This came from a beloved of uncle of mine and has deeply shaped my relationship to alcohol.
+- Never make a cocktail with a bottle of whiskey that cost more than $40.
+This came from a beloved of uncle of mine and has deeply shaped my relationship to whiskey (and alcohol).
 A related goal of mine has been to always know how to make a drink with each of the five primary liquors.

 - Ask the waitress what she would have.
 It’s a great approach to finding house recommendations, and a related pledge of mine is to always try the local street food.